espressif/developer-portal/content/blog/espresso-machine/index.md

 For this project I used a Delonghi EC220 espresso coffee machine, an ESP32 embedded device, a dimmer circuit operated by zero-cross detection to control the boiler’s heating element, a simple relay board to control the water pump and a temperature sensor (thermocouple type K) for probing.
-The list of materials can be found in topic 6 (List of Materials).
-The GitHub source code can be found in the link provided in topic 7 (GitHub source code).
+The list of materials can be found in the [List of Materials](#5-list-of-materials) section.
+The GitHub source code can be found at the link provided in [GitHub source code](#6-github-source-code).

 ### 2.1 General diagram